 Synthetic Psychedelics Are Risky

 When it comes to synthetic psychedelics, they’ve proven to be just as risky, if not more so, than the naturally occurring psychedelics.
 Because they’re made without regulations, each use is like a human experiment, and you never know what could happen.
-If you or someone you love needs help recovering form synthetic psychedelic abuse, call 800-609-2774 for help.
+If you or someone you love needs help recovering form synthetic psychedelic abuse, call 800-609-2774 (Who Answers?) for help.